shugyoza/issue-tracker-1/README.md

 # issue-tracker-1
 ## PROJECT NOTE
 * I decided to build this app because I believe I can use it to develop other similar apps, e.g. (CRM for Sales/Real Estate, Case Management for Companies/Law Firm);
-* It has been created with focus on accessibility, thus the font size, the color contrast, and the effort to refer to HTML semantics appropriately (e.g. button, h, and a tags);
+* It has been created with focus on accessibility, thus the font size, the color contrast, less picture/video, and the effort to refer to HTML semantics appropriately (e.g. button, h, and a tags);
 * This would be the first milestone.
 Future development shall be done on another repo.
 It had been designed without outlook of using authentication library.
 Having to know how authentication works, thus I stop here, because I believe I would do a major reconstruction on the design (e.g. route paths, use of less templates and more dynamic feature of pug - to make it more modular);
+* I refer a lot to Google Issue Tracker and Jira in developing this app;
 * Most difficult challenges in developing this app is:
-    - First, Design (Schema and Routes), considering efficiency, efficacy, readability, usability, maintainability, and scalability;
+    - First, Design (Schema and Routes), considering use case, efficiency, efficacy, readability, usability, maintainability, and scalability.
+Specifically in this case, lack of experience substantially made it more difficult;
-    - Second,
+    - Second, figuring out the edge case for testing;
+    - Third, organizing the codes to be tidy, not cluttered, yet not maze-like complicated due to using lots of references;
+    - Fourth, not knowing a lot of things and how to use methods certainly is another handicap (e.g. using promises in Chai, acquiring document id for delete/update).
+* At one point of scaling, with lots of one / many to many / one relation, I believe Relational Database would fit better for this app.
+For the moment, No SQL database like Mongo suffice.

 ## USER STORIES:
 ### Done: